Getting Started with the Decision Tree

 You can see the expected value of a node by hovering the mouse on a node.
 The tooltip will show metrics.

-The Result Panel has a lot of analysis feature that help you to gain further insights.
+The Result Panel has a lot of analysis features that help you to gain further insights.
 As this tree contains probability distribution, Monte Carlo Simulation was performed automatically, without needing you anything to configure.

 Node Analysis (Risk Profile)